-This is the reality for those who identify as Transgender and for all those individuals in the LGBTQIAP+ community.
-I do not believe that our sexuality is a choice or something we can control, no matter if the choice was made at age 5 or 50+.
+This is the reality for those who identify as transgender and for all those individuals in the LGBTQIAP+ community.
+I do not believe that our sexuality is a choice or something we can control.
+Whether at age 5 or 50+ how can someone choose to feel attracted to someone else?
 I know many do not agree with this, but who would choose a life of inequality?
 Who would choose to be shunned, bullied, and tormented by our white, Christian, heterosexual, male dominated society?

 In 2010, President Barack Obama repealed the discriminatory policy Don’t Ask, Don’t Tell, which prohibited homosexuals and lesbians from serving in the Armed Forces.

 Government housing programs and services are now accessible to the LGBTQIAP+ community since 2012, when the law was passed against housing discrimination.

 Obama also signed an Executive Order, preventing discrimination against job candidates or employees because they are gay, lesbian, bisexual, or transgender in 2014.

 Transgender Bathroom Rights

 In 2014, in North Carolina, a 17-year-old student at Gloucester High School, Gavin Grimm, a transgender male, just wanted to feel like every other male in his school.
 Grimm transitioned to male and had legally changed his name and initially was allowed to use boys’ restroom but shortly lost this right, due to the concerns of individuals in the school’s community.